Penny is one of the nicest people I know.

 2. The fight ends with you

-When teenagers don’t listen, parents will keep pressing, resulting in an argument, which does not help them listen to you2.
+When teenagers don’t listen, some parents will keep pressing, resulting in an argument, which does not help them listen to you2.

-It takes two to fight.
+But it takes two to fight.

 Whenever your teen refuses to listen or starts arguing, take a moment to think.